khushaljethava/khushaljethava.github.io/_posts/2026-03-27-Building-AI-Agents-with-Python.md

 ## Summary

 AI agents combine LLMs with tools and a reasoning loop to tackle complex tasks autonomously.
 The core pattern is straightforward: observe, think, act, repeat.
 You can build agents from scratch using the OpenAI API or use frameworks like LangChain for faster development.
 The key to reliable agents is good tool design, clear prompts, error handling, and iteration limits.
 Start simple, test thoroughly, and add complexity only when the task demands it.

+---

+## Related Posts

+- [OpenAI Agents SDK Python Tutorial](/posts/openai-agents-sdk-python/) - Build production-ready agent workflows with tools, handoffs, and tracing using the official SDK
+- [Model Context Protocol Python Tutorial](/posts/model-context-protocol-python/) - Standardize how your agents expose and consume tools with MCP
+- [Beginner Guide to LangChain in Python](/posts/Beginner-Guide-to-LangChain-in-Python/) - Learn the LangChain framework for building agent chains and tool integrations